vtex/toolbelt/docs/enhancements/0000-break-commands-into-plugins.md

 VTEX CLI is the first contact that we have with the VTEX IO products, so we need to have a clean and simple CLI that works pretty well.

-Nowadays we have a CLI that, by default, comes with a **LOT** of commands that probably most of them will never be used.
+Nowadays we have a CLI that, by default, comes with a **LOT** of commands that probably most of them will never be used by the same user.

 ![](https://i.imgur.com/2GIq2Ep.png)

 The idea is to remove this commands that are not necessary to come by default, i.e., `vtex lighthouse` and `vtex test`.
-Eventually the user will need to use some of this extra commands so just import to his own CLI.
+Eventually the user will need to use some of this extra commands, so just import to your own CLI.

 We can also have a library with all the possible commands that the user can import such as [Adobe I/O CLI](https://github.com/adobe/aio-cli).